| AI Mandate Playbook

 What to Bring Back to Your CFO

-"The question is not whether your organization can build these foundations.
-The question is whether you will."
+"Your organization can build these foundations.
+The real question is whether you will."

 — David Fuhriman, CFO, Jewish Federation of San Diego